-I am Lecturer in Health Humanities and Health Sciences and joined King’s with a UKRI Future Leaders Fellowship in 2020.
-I am a passionate cross-disciplinarian who originally trained as a pharmaceutical scientist, specialised in neuropharmacology and holds a Habilitation in Pharmacology from Goethe University Frankfurt.
-Over time, my research interests increasingly shifted towards the boundary between science, medicine and literature and, after a MA in Literature and Medicine, I undertook a second, Wellcome Trust funded PhD in the Health Humanities.
-Before joining King’s, I worked at the University of Warwick, where I taught Communicating Science in the Department of Physics and, with the Institute for Advanced Teaching and Learning, developed discipline-crossing modules that explore the rhetoric of science and interrogate the public discourse about science.
+I am Lecturer in Health Humanities and Health Sciences in the Department of English.
+I joined King’s with a UKRI Future Leaders Fellowship in 2020, building on a discipline-crossing career in pharmaceutical/medical sciences and literary studies.
+I originally specialised in neuropharmacology and hold a Habilitation in Pharmacology from Goethe University Frankfurt.
+Over time, my research increasingly focused on the boundary between science, medicine and literature and, after a MA in Literature and Medicine, I undertook a second, Wellcome Trust funded PhD in the Health Humanities.
+Before joining King’s, I worked at the University of Warwick, where I taught science communication in the Department of Physics and, with the Institute for Advanced Teaching and Learning, developed discipline-crossing modules that explore the rhetoric of science and interrogate public discourse about science.

 Research interests and PhD supervision

 My research interests sit in the health humanities, especially aspects of health and illness in older age, including how we think about dementia and other chronic degenerative diseases and neurological conditions.